Microsoft SQL Server

 - Select Monitoring > Monitored technologies.

-- On the Supported technologies tab, set the MS SQL switch to the On position.
+- On the Supported technologies tab, turn on the MS SQL switch.

 Note: With MS SQL monitoring enabled globally, when a new host running MS SQL is detected in your environment, Dynatrace automatically collects MS SQL metrics.